hbdalby/AI-Data-Center-Unit-Economics/README.md

 - **Country-invariant compute price.** Revenue is applied identically across countries — no data-residency, sovereignty, or latency-driven price premia.
 Defensible (compute is globally traded) but stated explicitly.
 - **USD-nominal, no FX.** All figures are in USD with no local-currency inflation or hedging cost modeled.
 - **Unconditional chip access.** The model assumes GPU availability.
 Trade restrictions (export controls, tariffs) are bracketed, not priced.
-- **Simplified tax.** Statutory corporate rate, unlevered, with NOL carryforward but no jurisdiction-specific incentives.
+- **Simplified tax.** Statutory corporate rate, unlevered, no loss carryforward, no jurisdiction-specific incentives.
 - **No water valuation.** Water availability is a live constraint in Saudi Arabia and rising in India but is not costed.

 ## How to Use